How Useful Is Garmin’s Solar Charging on the Fenix 7S Pro?

 At this point, it’s worth thinking about my particular use case for my Garmin watch.
 Because my experience may differ from yours.

 I go outside every day, and I run a lot.
 In a typical week, I run at least 70 miles.
 In peak marathon training, that’s well over 80.
+So I do have the potential to get a lot of sunlight.

 I also spend some time outside walking my dog and doing work in the yard.
 But other than that, I spend a lot of time inside or in a shady environment outside – like my backyard or my deck.
 Unless I’m going to the beach and slathering on the sunscreen, I tend to avoid the sun.